Florida SSI Disability Benefits Lawyer

 Another difference between SSI and SSDI is where the funds originate to support the program.
 The SSI program is funded through general tax dollars, whereas the SSDI program is funded through payroll taxes paid to the Social Security Administration.

-How Do I Apply for SSI?
+How Do I Apply for Supplemental Security Income Benefits?

 Anyone can apply for SSI.
 Application can be made via a phone call or in person at a Social Security Administration office.
 If you need help filling out the application, the Social Security Administration can fill out the application for you, or you may have a representative help you with your claim.
 Southeast Disability Advocates has served as the representative for several individuals filing a claim for SSI.
 The decision on your claim will be mailed to you and your representative, if you have one.